sbabic/swupdate/doc/source/index.rst

 SWUpdate provides a reliable way to update the software on an embedded system.
-Sources are hosted at https://github.com/sbabic/swupdate
+Sources are hosted at https://github.com/sbabic/swupdate.
+Do not forget to `star` SWUpdate.

 .. raw:: html